 Code-set conversion prevents data corruption when these two code sets are different.
-For more information, see "Performing Code-Set Conversion" on page 1-27.
+For more information, see "Perform code-set conversion" on page 1-26.

 • When the client application requests a connection, it sends information, including the CLIENT\LOCALE, to the database server.